sveltinio/sveltin/README.md

 Sveltin is a CLI (Command Line Interface) created to boost the developers productivity working on <strong>SvelteKit powered static websites.</strong>

+## :warning: Project Status

+> Sveltin is in early development but it does what it supposed to do.
+Please, give it a try and let it evolve.
+If you are interesting on it please, see the **Contributing** section.

 ## :mega: Overview

 Sveltin is a simple, quick and powerful CLI to: